Asadjehad/Amines/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: Welcome to MARNEA
+      - title: 👋 Welcome to the group
-        content: Take a look at what we're working on....
+        content: Take a look at what we're working on...

-...
         align: center
         background:
           image: